+Plantan, Elizabeth.
+2020.
 “A Tale of Two Laws: Managing Foreign Agents and Overseas NGOs in Russia and China.”
-In Valerie J. Bunce, Karrie J. Koesel, and Jessica C. Weiss, eds., Citizens & the State in Authoritarian Regimes: Comparing Russia & China.
-Oxford University Press (under contract).
+In Karrie J. Koesel, Valerie J. Bunce, and Jessica C. Weiss, eds., Citizens and the State in Authoritarian Regimes: Comparing China and Russia.
+New York, NY: Oxford University Press.

+Plantan, Elizabeth.
+2015.
 “Protecting Cultural Heritage: Unexpected Successes for Environmental Movements in China and Russia.”
 In Carol Hager and Mary Alice Haddad, eds., NIMBY is Beautiful: Cases of Local Activism and Environmental Innovation Around the World.
-NY: Berghahn Books.
-2015.
+New York, NY: Berghahn Books.

 “Why Autocrats Sometimes Relax Censorship: Signaling Government Responsiveness on Chinese Social Media.” with Christopher Cairns (Revise & resubmit)